rblihovde/Finger-Pickin-Acoustic-Guitar/README.md

 - If a barre voicing doesn't match the expected chord, try holding a clearer triad (root+3rd+5th) or switch `Voicing Mode` to Triad and use Barre mode once detected notes are correct.

+**OUTPUT MIDI TO SEPERATE TRACK**
+Route the output from scripter to an external inst. track to capture the midi and edit further for more granular changes.

 License
 -------
 This repository is released under the MIT License — see `LICENSE`.

 Credits
 -------
-Author: Ryan Blihovde (modified for guitar)
+Author: Ryan Blihovde

 If you'd like more patterns, alternate tunings, or a small GUI-style parameter guide added to the README, tell me which items to include and I will add them.